How to Become a Medical Assistant

 Some schools will help you build a resume and introduce you to recruiters or companies that are hiring.
 They may have opportunities to practice interviews and give letters of recommendation.

-Some programs—like Stepful— even provide a guarantee that you will find work after you graduate.
+Some programs—like Stepful— provide personalized support to help you find work after you graduate.

 Paying for Medical Assistant Schooling or Training